Bisi Johnson

-Olabisi "Bisi" Johnson (born March 17, 1997) is an American football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Colorado State and was drafted by the Vikings in the seventh round, 247th overall of the 2019 NFL Draft.
+Olabisi Johnson (born March 17, 1997) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Colorado State Rams and was selected by the Minnesota Vikings in the seventh round of the 2019 NFL draft.

-Early years
+Early life

-Born in Wheat Ridge, Colorado to Bode and Traci Johnson, Bisi played baseball and a number of other sports as a kid.
+Born in Wheat Ridge, Colorado, to Bode and Traci Johnson, Bisi played baseball and a number of other sports as a kid.
 He attended Bear Creek High School in Lakewood, Colorado, where he became a two-sport star in football and track, earning three varsity letters in both sports.
 He also excelled in the classroom, earning a spot on Bear Creek's Academic Athletics Honor Roll (2011–14) and was a two-time Academic All-Colorado performer (2013–14).
 In football, he was captain of the Bear Creek football program in 2013 and 2014.
-As a senior, he earned first-team All-Colorado honors after leading the Bears to a 7-4 record along with a first-round playoff victory, rushing for 698 yards with nine touchdowns and catching 25 passes for 402 yards and three more scores, racking up more than 1,500 yards of total offense running, receiving, along with returning kickoffs and punts; defensively, he led the team in tackles from his safety position with 100, including 74 solo stops.
+As a senior, he earned first-team All-Colorado honors after leading the Bears to a 7–4 record along with a first-round playoff victory, rushing for 698 yards with nine touchdowns and catching 25 passes for 402 yards and three more scores, racking up more than 1,500 yards of total offense running, receiving, along with returning kickoffs and punts; defensively, he led the team in tackles from his safety position with 100, including 74 solo stops.
 After graduating, Johnson committed to CSU over reported scholarship offers from the Army and Northern Colorado.